WildStudio/RecipesBook/README.md

 ## Architecture

 This project follows the MVVM (Model View ViewModel) architecture with repositories and use cases, at the presentation layer.
 ViewModel are where the view business logic is added.
 A ViewModel only communicates with repositories and view controllers.
-We are using the delegate pattern to communicate with view controllers and closures, reactive baiding can also be added as a future enhancement.
-Our Network and Model layer follow a modular approach so they can be reused.
-When referring to modules we are referring to the idea of a single package of code.
-Modules can be compiled on therir own..
+We are using the delegate pattern to communicate with view controllers and closures, reactive binding can also be added as a future enhancement.

 ## Testing